 SOURCE: Fitzgerald & Fitzgerald

-NEW YORK, NY--(Marketwire - September 28, 2012) - The New York birth injury lawyers at the law firm of Fitzgerald & Fitzgerald, a firm whose Web site URL can be found at http://www.lawfitz.com, hereby alerts the public that it has agreed to a settlement with a defendant in a New York birth injury lawsuit that involved the death of an infant because of meconium aspiration syndrome.
-The settlement was in the amount of $375,000 and it ends a case that alleged that the defendant hospital was negligent.
+NEW YORK, NY--(Marketwire - October 12, 2012) - The New York birth injury attorneys at the law firm of Fitzgerald & Fitzgerald, whose Web site URL can be found at http://www.lawfitz.com, hereby alert the public to the fact that the firm has agreed to a settlement with regards to a New York medical malpractice lawsuit that was filed on behalf of an infant client.
+The settlement was in the amount of $4,400,000.00 and it has resulted in the case being closed.

 About Fitzgerald & Fitzgerald

 Fitzgerald & Fitzgerald is a law firm comprised of New York birth injury lawyers who have been representing clients harmed by the negligence of medical professionals overseeing births since the firm's inception in 1971.
 The attorneys at the firm handle New York medical malpractice cases, New York birth injury cases, New York cerebral palsy cases, New York personal injury cases, auto accident cases and other types of litigation matters that involve injuries inflicted upon individuals who need legal help.